Docs

 with Runtime(LLM("Trillim/BitNet-TRNQ")) as runtime:

-for event in runtime.llm.stream_chat(
+for event in session.generate("Write five words about CPUs."):

 if isinstance(event, ChatTokenEvent):